 Only once they respond to the first question, are they taken to the entire survey.

-With Survicate, you save answers for each question.
-Worst case scenario, even if your respondent answers the embedded question only and discards the rest, you’ll be one step ahead in learning his/her opinion.
+TIP:Survicate saves answers for each question!
+Worst case scenario, even if your respondent answers the embedded question only and discards the rest, you'll be one step ahead in learning his/her opinion.